MatthijsKamstra/haxejs/haxejs/externs.md

 	}

 The `__js__` function will forward the argument string directly to the generated JavaScript.
 You can read more about this on the [Haxe magic page](http://old.haxe.org/doc/advanced/magic).
-This way you will get no autocompletion or errors if you try to access a property or function that does not exist.
+This way you will get no auto-completion or errors if you try to access a property or function that does not exist.
 Also make sure that the `DisplayToggle.js` is embedded in you HTML before your haxe-generated JavaScript file.

 ### Packages